Skip to content

 Problems with marketing planning

-We have listed the problems with long-term waterfall planning without a clear strategy below:
+Long-term waterfall planning without a clear strategy creates real problems:

 “Reality is that your business needs change over time, and what was a good plan at the beginning of the year turns out to be short-sighted as new information unfolds over time.”